hynek/setup-cached-uv/README.md

 #### `if-use-cache`

-This defaults to `true`, but can be used to disable the cache, since GitHub's default caching speed is slower than uv in many cases.
+This defaults to `true`, but can be used to disable the cache, since GitHub's default caching speed can be slower than an uncached *uv*.
 For example, if you have dependencies that don't provide prebuilt PyPy wheels, you can only cache that run like this:

 ```yaml